Why Do We Find LinkedIn So Cringe?

 With all that said, that’s the name of the LinkedIn game.
 And it is not the main reason why LinkedIn can be cringe.

 There are several reasons jostling for first place, from the type of people who want to be so-called LinkedInfluencers to the nature of corporate jargon.
 But I think the crux of the cringe (the cringe crux, if you will) is that the relationship between individuals and commodifying oneself is the inverse of most other social media platforms.
-Instagram, Twitter, and TikTok all, at least in theory, started with a focus on individuals, whether they were finding community, creating aspirational versions of themselves, or building their own voices.
-Commercializing those personalities came later, when advertisers recognized the value of so many people’s attention and started paying for access to built-in audiences.
-In contrast, monetization was part of LinkedIn from the beginning, in the sense that its users were creating an online resumé to show how and why they deserve to be hired.
+Instagram, Twitter and TikTok all, at least in theory, started with a focus on individuals, whether they were finding community, creating aspirational versions of themselves or building their own voices.
+Commercialising those personalities came later, when advertisers recognised the value of so many people’s attention and started paying for access to built-in audiences.
+In contrast, monetisation was part of LinkedIn from the beginning, in the sense that its users were creating an online resumé to show how and why they deserve to be hired.
 The personality-driven posting came later.

 Advertisement

 LinkedIn also added a financial incentive.
-In 2021, it announced that it was investing $25 million into creators on the platform, including the launch of a Creator Accelerator Program in the US, later expanding to the UK, India, and Brazil.
-LinkedIn told Vox that there are currently 13 million users with creator mode turned on so it seems that plenty of people are along for the ride.
+In 2021 it announced that it was investing $25 million into creators on the platform, including the launch of a Creator Accelerator Program in the US, later expanding to the UK, India and Brazil.
+LinkedIn told Vox that there are currently 13 million users with 'creator mode' turned on so it seems that plenty are along for the ride.

 Advertisement